it3xl/git-repo-sync/README.md

 * Install Git (for Windows, include bash during Git installation).
 * For \*nix users
   * do not use outdated versions of bash.
   * check that gAWK (GNU AWK) is installed on your machine.
+Consider [this case](https://askubuntu.com/questions/561621/choosing-awk-version-on-ubuntu-14-04/561626#561626) if you are going to update mawk to gawk on Ubuntu.
 * Tune any automation to run **git-repo-sync** periodically - crones, schedulers, Jenkins, GitLab-CI, etc.
 Or run it yourself.